ABOUT DALAMAN REGION

 Airports – Dalaman is home to the regions main international airport offering regular charter and scheduled flights to many European and international destinations throughout the summer (March to November), and via Istanbul off-season.
 The airport is on a large, military controlled plot just 5 minutes drive outside the town centre.
 It has both international and domestic terminals.

 Buses – Dalaman has a large main bus terminal as you enter the centre of the town.
 You can catch buses to all the main resorts, towns and cities in Turkey from here.
-Local dolmus services also operate throughout the town on a flag down and jump on basis.
+Local dolmus services also operate throughout the town.
 These take you to many villages and suburbs locally.